Werner-Staeblein/Project-2-modified-resubmit/README.md

 - ./questions.js not loaded into quiz.js with error message "does not provide export named 'default'.
 Solution via Stackoverflow search.
 Found out that 'export default' in questions.js is needed for question.js to be IMPORTED into quiz.js
 - in the manual responsiveness testing, font-sizes were adapted

+**Issues not resolved**

+- jslint.com indicates error of "unable to finish unexpected let" in the function shuffleArray(array).
+Removing the let in the for-loop makes the question options disappear.
+Unable to resolve.
+Other JS validator **[Beautifytools](https://beautifytools.com/javascript-validator.php)** interestingly does NOT show this to be an error

 ### 1. Feature Testing

 Features of the site were tested manually in several test runs to ensure that sie performs intended functionality on all of the key features.